importPI19fromDHGE/k8s-gr4/app/README.md

 ---
 As Setup is rustc/cargo required.
 It is recommended to follow this [Setup](https://www.rust-lang.org/tools/install).
 > [rustc](https://www.rust-lang.org/) => compiler | [cargo](https://doc.rust-lang.org/cargo/guide/why-cargo-exists.html) => package manager and more

+## Docker
+Executing the `build` script will build the application in a new container with a specific image to build a [static linked executable](https://stackoverflow.com/questions/49098753/unable-to-run-a-docker-image-with-a-rust-executable).
+This insures that the executable can run under every environment (like an alpine image).
+After the rust build is done the image is build via the `Dockerfile`.

+With the `run` and `run-dev` script the container can be startet with the required predefined environment variables.
+These should be adjusted to the usage.
+> `run-dev` uses the --network=host flag to access the localhost, useful when the db only runs locally

 ## Config
 The configuration is fully configured via environment variables and every variable has to be provided except `K8SGR4_PORT` which defaults to `8080` if not provided